 Professional/scientific organizations hold events that may be termed conferences, but are instructional in nature.
 Participation in instructional conferences is fundable through IDF.
 These instructional conferences differ from professional/scientific conferences in that instructional conferences are not held on a regular basis, there is no open call for papers, and there is no business/organizational meeting.
 Faculty members may wish to expand their training with regard to new or existing courses that lie outside a particular disciplinary area of expertise.
 For such cases, a faculty member can propose to participate in a workshop or conference that is not one that s/he would normally go to using existing travel funds.
 Such participation for course improvement is fundable, but the proposal should specify that the participation is exceptional to the faculty member’s expertise.

-The IDF program is not designed to fund faculty stipends, purchase equipment or other items or activities normally provided for in a department or school/division budget, or is it intended for use by faculty for personal study in programs leading to an advanced degree.
+The IDF program is not designed to fund faculty stipends, purchase equipment or other items or activities normally provided for in a department or school budget, nor is it intended for use by faculty for personal study in programs leading to an advanced degree.
 The IDF program also does not support release time.
 Faculty should seek that support through Center for Faculty Research and Development (CFRD).

 Individual projects may be funded to a maximum of $1500.
 For projects that require budgets in excess of $1500, additional funds from other sources should be sought.
 Reviewers often welcome evidence that the dean and/or department have pledged support to an IDF proposal through travel funding, supplies, and reassigned duties.

 In addition to the rationale for the fund stated above, proposals will be evaluated according to the following criteria: